 Introduction

 The National Planning Policy Framework sets out the Government’s planning policies for England and how these should be applied1.
-It provides a framework within which locally-prepared plans for housing and other development can be produced.
+It provides a framework within which locally-prepared plans can provide for sufficient housing and other development in a sustainable manner.
+Preparing and maintaining up-to-date plans should be seen as a priority in meeting this objective.

 Planning law requires that applications for planning permission be determined in accordance with the development plan2, unless material considerations indicate otherwise3.
 The National Planning Policy Framework must be taken into account in preparing the development plan, and is a material consideration in planning decisions.
 Planning policies and decisions must also reflect relevant international obligations and statutory requirements.